foundriesio/docs/source/reference-manual/ota/static-deltas.rst

 Generating static deltas
 ------------------------
-Fioctl includes a command to help generate static deltas.
+Fioctl® includes a command to help generate static deltas.
 Since these deltas can sometimes require a bit of processing power and network bandwidth, the actual work is performed as CI Job in the Factory.